matthiashaefeli/tracker-api/README.md

 # Tracker api

-# This api is based on the complete react native and redux course on udemy
+## This api is based on the complete react native and redux course on udemy

-In the useedmy course we create a express and mongoDB api
+In the udemy course we create a express and mongoDB api

 This rails api does the same function as the express api